hoodiecrow/ConsTcl/README.md

 ```

+__Unspecified__ class

 The `` Unspecified `` class is for unspecified things.
-It was created to facilitate porting of code from 'Scheme 9 from Empty Space'.
+It was created to facilitate porting of code from `Scheme 9 from Empty Space'.

 ```
 catch { ::constcl::Unspecified destroy }